 You’re good enough to make up for poor grades.

+Underestimating the importance of grades and test scores is a common college recruiting mistake.
 Your grades may have been good enough in high school to keep you competing but that’s not necessarily going to be the case in college.
 If you’re looking for a scholarship, you have to meet minimum academic standards.
 These are NCAA/NAIA rules, the coaches can’t make an exception for you because you are just that good.
 If you can’t meet the standards, it doesn’t matter how good you are.

 And remember, some conferences have even stricter standards for their conference.
 There just aren’t that many coaches out there running out of potential recruits–if you don’t have the academic qualifications, they simply go to the next recruit.